-FEM-Design supports BIM integrations so you can easily facilitate design workflows with industry standard 3D modelling software and open file formats, such as Revit, Tekla, IFC and SAF.
+BIM Integrations are supported with FEM-Design to help you easily facilitate design workflows with industry standard 3D modelling software and open file formats, such as Revit, Tekla, IFC and SAF.

 Revit Add-In – StruXML

-StruSoft offers a free tool that enables direct communication between FEM-Design and Autodesk Revit Structure.
+StruSoft offers a free tool that enables direct communication between FEM-Design and Autodesk Revit Structure for BIM integrations.
 The StruXML Revit Add-In enables two-directional communication between Revit and FEM-Design.
 It is powerful, but at the same time an easy to use tool, that transfers the analytical model along with its properties between the two programs.

 The transfer of structural elements from Revit to FEM-Design is done by exporting an analytical model of an instance of the element along with its properties.
 Please note that if a structural element in Revit does not have the analytical model enabled, it can not be exported into FEM-Design.